DesignsbyBlanc/Zek_sec/README.md

 #### Frontend was built with T3 Create app

 The frontend is essentially just a viewport at this point in the implementation.
-The is no interactivity with chat nor is the the stream being used for anything else.
+There is no interactivity with chat or the stream being used for anything else.
 Ultimately, I'd love to use something like the
 [livekit](https://kitt.livekit.io/) framework to pass the stream directly to Gemini.
-To simulate what I would like to get done using livekit I have FastAPI serving a json that reads the last stored query from gemini and that is read by the frontend chat component.
-Ideally, I also have a FastAPI POST route that accepts a RTSP url and then runs the script to convert that to a stream to send back to the frontend.
+To simulate what I would like to get done using livekit I have FastAPI serving a JSON that reads the last stored query from Gemini and the frontend chat component reads that.
+Ideally, I also have a FastAPI POST route that accepts an RTSP URL and then runs the script to convert that to a stream to send back to the frontend.
 Eliminating the manual process shown in this [video](https://youtu.be/tGvqoIT4iPE).

 #### To run: